To help keep you informed of coming deadlines and events, COCC will send you this

 PREFERRED FIRST NAMES

-legal first name to identify themselves.
-In support of our commitment to creating
+first name to identify themselves.
+In support of our commitment to creating and sustaining

-and sustaining a welcoming, safe and supportive environment, COCC provides students
+a welcoming, safe and supportive environment, COCC provides students the option to

 Students are encouraged to resolve the issue with the appropriate faculty or staff